EHolBRole/Deal-Maker/README.md

 - **Turn-Based Gameplay:** Plan your moves carefully each turn to optimize resource gain and influence.

-- **Demon Entities:** Unique demon characters with traits, relationships, and rivalries affecting their behavior.
+- **Demon Entities:** Unique demon characters with relationships, and rivalries affecting their behavior.

 - **Politics & Intrigue System:** Employ weighted schemes and strategies influenced by demon preferences and alliances.